steveoro/goggles_admin2/docs/data_fix/phase5_and_6_completion_plan.md

 - Legacy "Use Legacy" buttons are broken and should be removed
 - Phase files can be enhanced as needed (no backward compatibility required)
-- PhaseCommitter is completely new (no MacroCommitter compatibility needed)
+- Main is completely new (no MacroCommitter compatibility needed)
 - SQL generation uses existing `SqlMaker` utility
 - Transaction ensures all-or-nothing commit